aragon/client/docs/FRONTEND_SETUP.md

 yarn install
 ```

-If a change only impacts the Aragon client, the easiest is to run it connected to rinkeby, and create a testing organization.
+If a change only impacts the Aragon client, the easiest is to run it connected to goerli, and create a testing organization.
 It requires an internet connection, but it doesn’t require to setup anything else (local Ethereum / IPFS nodes).

 Run it:

 ```
-yarn start:rinkeby
+yarn start:goerli
 ```

 The development server is now running on http://localhost:3000/, and file changes will trigger a rebuild and reload the page.